marcelog/minionpool/README.md

 Both the minions and the task source can keep a *state*, which is useful to keep database connections for example.

+## Polling for tasks vs Injecting tasks
+You can either make the pool poll for tasks from the task source, or inject tasks asynchronously "from the outside".
+You can also find an example of polling from tasks in the mysql example, and one that injects tasks in the rabbitmq example.
+See below.

 # Quick Example

 ## Main code